rafaelogic/xml-checker/Readme.md

 2. Clone this repository.

-3. Put your XML files in the `xmls` directory.
+3. Create an `xmls` directory and Put your XML files inside.

 4. Create a new file called `required_fields.json` in the project root if not present.
 This file should contain a list of the fields that you want to check if they are missing in each XML file.
 For example:
 ```json